PICKING THE PERFECT TURKEY

 To help you decide which turkey to purchase for your Thanksgiving feast, we've rounded up information on types of turkeys, the flavor and texture differences of frozen turkeys versus fresh, and a guide on how much turkey you need to feed your family and friends.

 Types of Turkeys

-The most expensive of the store bought turkeys is labeled “heritage.”
-These are turkey breeds that were originally raised on farms, they are most likely free-range.
-They are raised thoughtfully and humanely.
+HERITAGE TURKEYS: The most expensive store bought turkeys are heritage turkeys.
+These are specific turkey breeds and are most likely free-range.
 When processed, they contain no additives.
-These are superior birds.
-They are the most delicious and contain lean meat.
+They are known for having a solid flavor profile on their own and containing very lean meat.

-The least expensive turkeys are most likely factory-farmed and will have the most solution injection.
-The taste can be buttery and spongy.
-And because they have a high salt content, you don’t want to put these in the brine solution.
+CONVENTIONALLY RAISED TURKEYS: The least expensive turkeys are conventionally raised and often come with the highest amount of solution injection.
+As a result, the taste will often be more buttery and spongy.
+Because they come with a high salt content, you won’t need to brine these turkeys yourself.